csherrell/Dissertation/README.md

 ```bash
 pdflatex Dissertation && bibtex Dissertation && pdflatex Dissertation && pdflatex Dissertation
 ```
-## do_after_changes.sh
+## [do_after_changes.sh]
-This is a handy little script that watches a directory for changes and when file changes it run a command.
+This is a handy little script written by [Eric Zhiqiang Ma] that watches a directory for changes and when file changes it run a command.
 ```bash
 ./do-after-change.sh "pdflatex DissertationTemplate && bibtex DissertationTemplate && pdflatex DissertationTemplate && pdflatex DissertationTemplate" *.tex *.sty
 ```